m4ycon/nestjs-examples/nestjs-template/README.md

 - Copy this folder and put it wherever you want;
 - Change the name of the folder to the name of your project;
 - Change the name of the project in the `package.json` file;
-- Run `git init` to start a new git repository inside of this folder;
+- Run `git init` to start a new git repository inside this folder;
 - lint-staged and husky have been configured to use a `.git` outside the folder project, but you won't use it that way, so:
   - You need to modify the command in `.husky/pre-commit` from `"yarn --cwd ./nestjs-template lint-staged"` to `"npx lint-staged"`;
   - And modify `prepare` script in `package.json` from `"cd .. && husky install nestjs-template/.husky"` to `"husky install"`.